2023 US Marine Corps USAW 16U Junior National Championships

 Maryland: Nicole Woody — Maryland’s list of Fargo champs includes Olympic gold medalists Kyle Snyder and Helen Maroulis and three-time NCAA champion Aaron Brooks, but nobody from the state has won more Fargo titles than Nicole Woody, who collected four Fargo titles over a three-year stretch beginning in 2004.

-Massachusetts: Rollie Peterkin — The only multi-time champ from a state with five total titles.
+Massachusetts: Rollie Peterkin — The only multi-time champ from a state with six total titles.
 Peterkin placed three times in freestyle and won a 16U title in 2003 and a Junior title in 2004.

 Minnesota: Emily Shilson — With six titles, Shilson stands atop a list of 10 Minnesotans who have won the tournament four times or more.
 She won a pair of 16U and Junior women’s freestyle titles in 2016 and 2017 before winning Junior titles each of the next two years.